stkent/amplify/README.md

 ### Default Event Checks

-When calling `configureWithDefaults` on the `Amplify` instance, the following checks are registered by default:
+When calling `applyAllDefaultRules` on the `Amplify` instance, the following checks are registered by default:

 - the `GooglePlayStoreIsAvailableCheck`, which will block all prompts if the Google Play Store is not available.